Application Information for Non-U.S. Citizens

 - Non-U.S. citizen students are required by United States federal regulations to certify that they have sufficient funds to cover expenses at UNC for the entire length of their studies.

 - All non-U.S. citizen students are required to complete the MBA Financial Certificate.
-For details please refer to the Frequently Asked Questions on this website.
+For details please refer to our Visa Processing FAQ.

 International Wire Transfers